Neo23x0/Loki/README.md

 # User-Defined Scan Excludes

 Since version v0.16.2 LOKI supports the definition of user-defined excludes via "excludes.cfg" in the new "./config" folder.
-Each line represents a regular expression thats gets applied to the full file path during the directory walk.
+Each line represents a regular expression that gets applied to the full file path during the directory walk.
 This way you can exclude certain directories regardless of their drive name, file extensions in certain folders and all files and directories that belong to a product that is sensitive to antivirus scanning.

 The '''exclude.cfg''' looks like this: